sreenaths/mcp-python-sdk/docs/minimcp/README.md

 #### Claude Desktop

 Claude desktop can be configured as follows to run the Math MCP stdio example.
+Replace `/path/to/minimcp` with the actual absolute path to your cloned repository (e.g., `/Users/yourname/projects/mcp-python-sdk` or `C:\Users\yourname\projects\mcp-python-sdk`).

 ```json
 {